 O'Hare International Airport Prepares for the 21st Century: 1990-1999

-- The O’Hare and Midway Noise Compatibility Commissions were established in 1996 to provide neighboring communities with the funds and decision-making authority to reduce the impact of aircraft noise.
+- 1996: The O’Hare and Midway Noise Compatibility Commissions are established to help surrounding communities understand and mitigate the impact of aircraft noise.

-- The Sustainable Airport Manual (SAM) was issued in August 2009.
-The SAM is new version of the SDM and was expanded to include guidance for sustainability across all airport functions.
+- 2009: The Sustainable Airport Manual (SAM) is issued; it includes guidance for sustainability across all airport functions.

 O'Hare International Airport Today: 2010-Present

-- FedEx opened a relocated cargo facility in September 2011, featuring the largest airport green roof in the U.S. United Airlines opened a relocated cargo building in March 2012.
-Both projects were funded by OMP.
+- 2011: FedEx opens its relocated cargo facility featuring the largest airport green roof in the United States.

-- On October 15, 2015, the OMP commissions Runway 10R-28L and the South Airport Traffic Control Tower at O'Hare, marking the completion of all south airfield construction for the OMP.
+- 2015: Construction commences on the Multimodal Facility (MMF).
+Runway 10R-28L and the South Airport Traffic Control Tower are commissioned, marking the completion of all south airfield construction for the OMP.

 - 2018 The O’Hare 21 capital plan begins.
 O’Hare 21 will complete the OMP and revitalize the passenger experience from curb to gate.